LinuxChristian/pyW215/README.md

 Note: If you experience problems with the switch first try upgrading to the latest supported firmware through the D-Link app.
 If the problem persists feel free to open an issue about the problem.

 ## Partial support
-* v1.24 (State changing working, but no support for reading temperature or current consumption)
+* v1.24 (State changing and current consumption working, but no support for reading temperature)
 * D-Link W110 smart switch (only state changing is supported)

 If you have it working on other firmware or hardware versions please let me know.